-If you have decided to take the plunge and purchase your first Wrenn 152 set, the following will probably be of assistance.
-As with all slot racing products that were manufactured over 50 years ago, you will have to be prepared to service the cars and clean the track initially before starting to race.
-If you owned a Wrenn 152 set previously you will already know the intricacies of the Wrenn AC Vibrator motors and the later DC motor option, but for those of you who are at the beginning of your journey, there are some words of advice on how to get and keep your Wrenn 152 slot racing products working.
-I have seen many Wrenn 152 cars offered for sale in various states of repair but since they were well engineered originally and also well built the majority of these cars can be made to run again.
-If the various components are still there they can easily be made to work and some spares are still available for most of the missing items.
-The following two items on the Wrenn 152 AC Vibrator-motored cars and the Wrenn track will hopefully enable you to experience (again) some wonderful slot racing items from the 1960’s.
+If you have decided to take the plunge and purchase your first Wrenn 152 Set, the following will probably be of assistance, especially if you intend to race them.
+As with all slot racing products that were manufactured over 50 years ago, you will have to be prepared to service the Cars and clean the Track initially before starting to race.
+If you owned a Wrenn 152 Set previously you will already know the intricacies of the Wrenn AC Vibrator motors and the later rotary DC motor option, but for those of you who are at the beginning of your journey, there are some words of advice on how to get and keep your Wrenn 152 slot racing products working.
+I have seen many Wrenn 152 Cars offered for sale in various states of repair but since they were well engineered originally and also well built the majority of these Cars can be made to run again.
+If the various components are still there they can easily be made to work and some spares are still available for any items which may be missing.
+The following three sections on the Wrenn 152 AC Vibrator-motored Cars, the Wrenn Track and the difference between the two types of Controllers will hopefully enable you to experience (again) some wonderful slot racing items from the 1960’s.

-If you are experiencing Wrenn 152 AC Vibrator-motored cars for the first time it may well be that you have opened the cars and wondered how they actually work since they do not have a recognisable motor.
+If you are experiencing Wrenn 152 AC Vibrator-motored Cars for the first time it may well be that you have opened the cars and wondered how they actually work since they do not have a recognisable motor.
 I have heard many descriptive comments over the years and the nearest I have discovered is that the vibrator motors are likened to an old door bell.
-I apologise but the following is a bit like a school Physics lesson but it may assist with your comprehension of the principles.
+I apologise but the following is a bit like a school Physics lesson but it may assist with your comprehension of the principles, so please bear with me.
 When the electrical power is applied to the coil around the metal core it becomes a magnet which attracts a plate (armature) and when this gets to a certain point the current is cut off.
 This in effect then de-magnetizes the metal core so returning the plate to its ‘rest’ position and then the whole cycle starts again.
-Each cycle only moves the Ratchet Wheel on the rear axle a few teeth but then since the power is automatically switched on and off quickly it is sufficient to move the car very rapidly and also gives the vibrator motored cars their unmistakeable buzzing sound.
+Each cycle only moves the Ratchet Wheel on the rear axle a few teeth but then since the power is automatically switched on and off quickly it is sufficient to move the car very rapidly and also gives the vibrator motored Cars their unmistakable buzzing sound.
 Coupled with this is the ability to free-wheel around corners which then requires a very different driving technique.

-If you are a recent Wrenn 152 convert it may be that you have just bought the Wrenn 152 set or track and if you are using pieces of track for the first time the track sections may well not have been used previously for a number of years.
-If this is the case, there could be rusty sections of the pick-up rails or even sticky deposits on the track surface which will all inhibit your cars running smoothly.
-Very often after all of these years some items of track can also have a discolouration of the grey polystyrene surface.
+If you are a recent Wrenn 152 convert it may be that you have just bought the Wrenn 152 Set or Track and if you are using pieces of Track for the first time the track sections may well not have been used previously for a number of years.
+If this is the case, there could be rusty sections of the conductor rails or even sticky deposits on the Track surface which will all inhibit your Cars running smoothly.
+Very often after all of these years some items of Track can also have a discolouration of the grey polystyrene surface.

 I do hope that you enjoy being part of a growing group of enthusiasts around the world who enjoy collecting and racing your Wrenn 152 cars.
 Remember to keep checking on the website for any future developments and products for sale.